JoonDong2/Android/NoiseDetector/README.md

 ## Video

-You can see the video showing that this project communicate with nRF noise_detector in [this post](http://joondong.tistory.com/28?category=651762)
+You can see the video showing that this project communicate with nRF noise_detector at the bottom of [this post](http://joondong.tistory.com/28?category=651762)

 Above blog is written in Korean, but I have plan to translate to English.